Jennifer Green (Artistic Director)

 A strong advocate of independent and equitable film, Aayisha has played leads in various independently produced features including ‘The Fourth Meeting’, ‘Altered’, ‘Hogtown’, and‘Get A Job’.
 She has concurrently appeared incommercial and voice-over roles, as well as a principal role on Chicago P.D.
 (NBC).

-Aayisha is an instructor at ‘Off the Street Club’in Garfield Park, was a dramatic arts program director at the Piven Theatre Cook County Prison Program, and is a teacher at Piven Theatre Workshop.
+At Piven, Aayisha has been an instructor at ‘Off the Street Club’in Garfield Park, Cook County Jail, and Piven’s on-site programming.
 In her downtime, she enjoys writing, chess, and is still trying to master the violin.
 She is proudly represented by Stewart Talent.

 Mikalina Rabinsky is a theater artist and teacher in the Chicago area who is forever grateful to Joyce and Byrne for her foundational training and artistic home.
 As a senior faculty member at the Piven Theatre since 1998, she has directed and adapted many shows with the Young People’s Company and has taught both adults and children Improvisation, Story Theatre, Adaptation, Scene Study and Commedia dell’Arte.
 She also works in Puppetry, Mask and Found Objects.
 She has always emphasized collaboration with an ensemble to best make use of their unique voices to tell a story.
 Her work has been seen at Links Hall, The Conspiratorium, Peter Jones Gallery, The Ukrainian Institute of Art, Redmoon, Around the Coyote, Chicago’s Her-Ra Festival, Heart of Gold, The Spare Room, Rhythm Night Club and Millennium Park.
 Some recent favorite endeavors include: Directing Dead Man Walking at Piven Theatre for The Quality of Mercy Project; performing with The Conspirators in the Commedia dell’Arte show, The Resistible Rise of Herr Helmut Drumpf; and participating with artists from around the country and world in a professional artistic intensive, The Catapult, through the Chicago International Puppet Theater Festival.